mc2-center/minidream-r-env/README.md

 ### Broadcasting a Module

-Let's go through an exercise of broadcasting a module to Rstudio, starting with Module 0.
+Let's go through an exercise of broadcasting a module to RStudio, starting with Module 0.

 For a quick overview, list the available modules that can be broadcasted.
 For